openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 There are a few settings this thing:

-- **token** (required)
+- **tokenOrApiKey** (required)
-can be retrieved from browser's cookie store when logged into the solaredge website.
+Either the official API Key for using the public API or when using the inofficial private API: a token which can be retrieved from browser's cookie store when logged into the solaredge website.
 It is called 'SPRING_SECURITY_REMEMBER_ME_COOKIE'

 - **solarId** (required)
 Id of your inverter at SolarEdge (can be found in the URL after successful login: https://monitoring.solaredge.com/solaredge-web/p/site/**<<solarId>>**/#/dashboard)

+- **usePrivateApi** (optional)
+can be set to true to use the private API.
+Private API has no limit regarding query frequency but is less stable.
+Private API will only gather live data if a meter is available.
+The official public API ha a limit of 300 queries per day but should be much more reliable/stable. (default = false)

-- **legacyMode** (optional)
+- **meterInstalled** (optional)
-can be set to true for setups that do not contain a SolarEdge modbus meter (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
-In that case live data cannot be retrieved.
-With legacy mode at least the current production can be retrieved for those setups. (default = false)
+can be set to true for setups that contain a SolarEdge modbus meter (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
+A meter allows more detailed live data retrieval. (default = false)

 - **liveDataPollingInterval** (optional)
-interval (seconds) in which live data values are retrieved from Solaredge.
-Setting less than 10 seconds is not recommended. (default = 30).
+interval (minutes) in which live data values are retrieved from Solaredge.
+Setting less than 10 minutes is only allowed when using private API. (default = 10).

 - **"aggregateDataPollingInterval"** (optional)
-interval (seconds) in which aggregate data values are retrieved from Solaredge.
-Setting less than 60 seconds is not recommended. (default = 300).
+interval (minutes) in which aggregate data values are retrieved from Solaredge.
+Setting less than 60 is only allowed when using private API. (default = 60).

 ### Examples

 - minimum configuration

 ```
-solaredge:generic:se2200 [ username="...", password="...", solarId="..."]
+solaredge:generic:se2200 [ tokenOrApiKey="...", solarId="..."]
 ```

-- with pollingInterval
+- with pollingIntervals

 ```
-solaredge:generic:se2200[ username="...", password="...", solarId="...", liveDataPollingInterval=..., aggregateDataPollingInterval=... ]
+solaredge:generic:se2200[ tokenOrApiKey="...", solarId="...", liveDataPollingInterval=..., aggregateDataPollingInterval=... ]
 ```

 - multiple inverters

 ```
-solaredge:generic:home1 [ username="...", password="...", solarId="..."]
+solaredge:generic:home1 [ tokenOrApiKey="...", solarId="..."]
-solaredge:generic:home2  [ username="...", password="...", solarId="..."]
+solaredge:generic:home2  [ tokenOrApiKey="...", solarId="..."]
 ```

 ## Channels